Monday, January 28, 2013

 There is a commentary to be made, too, on the fact the game is designed by the infamous Tim Rogers, perhaps best known for his unique approach to games journalism and criticism.
 For a writer best known for excess and distractions and tangents and flourishes, Ziggurat is restrained, held back, conservative, minimalist, simple, to the point.
 I’ve seen Facebook comments written by Tim that take longer to read than an average Ziggurat game takes to play.

 Ziggurat is a game of its time.
 It can only work as a digitally distributed title (so that the developers can keep piling content on the backend as needed), and is one of the few games in existence that demands a touchscreen.
 It is, without a doubt, the game I have been most intimately engaged with all year.
-If The Line had not been so thematically potent, not a game played this year could hold a light to the time I shared and continue to share—getting close to 35 hours—with Ziggurat
+If The Line had not been so thematically potent, not a game played this year could hold a light to the time I shared and continue to share—getting close to 35 hours—with Ziggurat.

 I wrote a series of articles about Ziggurat for my “Sum of Parts” column at Gameranx.
 At Insert Credit, Patrick Miller wrote the article that is responsible for my falling in love with Ziggurat with his piece “How Not To Suck At Ziggurat”.
 Here, Patrick manages to talk about the game in that mechanical way I find myself unable to do.
 Andy Corrigan uses Ziggurat to talk about the insufficient nature of classifying a game either casual or hardcore.
 At Kotaku, Tracey Lien talks about her experience getting better at Ziggurat while showing off her amazing Ziggurat-inspired paintings.
 And in classic Tim Rogers, style, Tim introduces the games in this post on Kotaku.
 And, in another post, he discusses the playable character’s gender.
 Kind of.